-The IMPACT OF DIFFERENT REGIMENS OF VITAMIN D3 ON GLUCOSE HOMEOSTASIS IN TYPE 2 DIABETIC PATIENTS
+THE IMPACT OF DIFFERENT REGIMENS OF VITAMIN D3 ON GLUCOSE HOMEOSTASIS IN TYPE 2 DIABETIC PATIENTS

-AbstractObjective: Vitamin D3 has a role in the regulation of pancreatic β-cell function and insulin sensitivity.
-Accordingly, vitamin D deficiency is considered as a risk factor for the development of type 2 DM and its complications.
-Therefore, the aim of the study was to assess and compare the effect of different regimens of vitamin D3 on glucose homeostasis in type 2 diabetic patients.
+Objective: Vitamin D has a role in the regulation of pancreatic β-cell function and insulin sensitivity.
+Accordingly, Vitamin D deficiency is considered to be a risk factor for the development of type 2 diabetes mellitus (T2DM) and its complications.
+Therefore, the aim of the study was to assess and compare the effect of different regimens of Vitamin D3 on glucose homeostasis in patients with T2DM.

-Methods: The study included 80 type 2 diabetic patients on oral anti-diabetic drugs.
-They were randomized to receive anti-diabetic drugs alone or with different regimens of vitamin D3 for 3 months.
-Vitamin D3 treated patients were supplemented by either daily oral 4000 IU vitamin D3, weekly oral 50,000 IU vitamin D3 or a single parenteral 300,000 IU vitamin D3.
-In addition to assessment of patient characteristics, laboratory measurements of serum creatinine, blood urea, total and ionized Ca, serum phosphorus, fasting blood glucose (FBG), fasting serum insulin, homeostatic model assessment-insulin resistance (HOMA-IR), hemoglobin A1c (HbA1c), and 25(OH)Vit D levels were measured at the beginning and after 3 months.
+Methods: The study included 80 patients with T2DM taking oral antidiabetic drugs.
+The patients were randomized to receive antidiabetic drugs alone or with different regimens of Vitamin D3 for 3 months.
+Vitamin D3-treated patients were supplemented by either daily oral 4000 IU Vitamin D3, weekly oral 50,000 IU Vitamin D3, or a single parenteral dose of 300,000 IU Vitamin D3.
+In addition to the assessment of patient characteristics, laboratory measurements of serum creatinine, blood urea, total and ionized calcium, serum phosphorus, fasting blood glucose, fasting serum insulin, homeostasis model assessment of insulin resistance, hemoglobin A1c, and 25(OH) Vitamin D levels were measured at the beginning and after 3 months.

 3. Cade WT.
 Diabetes-related microvascular and macrovascular diseases in the physical therapy setting.
 Phys Ther 2008;88:1322-35.

-5. Kostoglou-Athanassiou I, Athanassiou P, Gkountouvas A, Kaldrymides P. Vitamin D and glycemic control in diabetes mellitus type 2.
+5. Kostoglou-Athanassiou I, Athanassiou P, Gkountouvas A, Kaldrymides P. Vitamin D and glycemic control in diabetes mellitus Type 2.
 Ther Adv Endocrinol Metab 2013;4:122-8.

-6. Yu JR, Lee SA, Lee JG, Seong GM, Ko SJ, Koh G, et al. Serum vitamin d status and its relationship to metabolic parameters in patients with type 2 diabetes mellitus.
+6. Yu JR, Lee SA, Lee JG, Seong GM, Ko SJ, Koh G, et al. Serum Vitamin D status and its relationship to metabolic parameters in patients with Type 2 diabetes mellitus.
 Chonnam Med J 2012;48:108-15.

 7. Saif-Elnasr M, Ibrahim IM, Alkady MM.
-Role of Vitamin D on glycemic control and oxidative stress in type 2 diabetes mellitus.
+Role of Vitamin D on glycemic control and oxidative stress in Type 2 diabetes mellitus.
 J Res Med Sci 2017;22:22.

 8. Alam U, Arul-Devah V, Javed S, Malik RA.
 Vitamin D and diabetic complications: True or false prophet?
 Diabetes Ther 2016;7:11-26.

 10. Sung CC, Liao MT, Lu KC, Wu CC.
-Role of vitamin D in insulin resistance.
+Role of Vitamin D in insulin resistance.
 J Biomed Biotechnol 2012;2012:634195.

 11. Johnson JA, Grande JP, Roche PC, Kumar R. Immunohistochemical localization of the 1,25(OH)2D3 receptor and calbindin D28k in human and rat pancreas.
 Am J Physiol 1994;267:E356-60.